drhsqlite/fossil-mirror/www/rebaseharm.md

   2. Attach supplemental notes to check-ins or whole branches
   3. Cross-reference check-ins with each other, or with wiki, tickets, forum posts, and/or embedded documentation
-  4. Cause mistaken or unused branches to be hidden from routine display
+  4. Hide ill-conceived or now-unused branches from routine display
   5. Fix faulty check-in date/times resulting from misconfigured system clocks

-  6. And so forth....
+…and so forth.

 These changes are accomplished not by removing or modifying existing repository entries, but rather by adding new supplemental records.